ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/getting-started/setup-chromebook/index.md

 do this.

-Note: When development mode is enabled, you can also access a prettier-terminal in ChromeOS by logging in (or pressing “Browse as Guest”), pressing `ctrl + alt
+Note: When development mode is enabled, you can also access a prettier-terminal in ChromeOS by logging in (or pressing “Browse as Guest”), pressing

-+ T`, and then typing shell.
+`ctrl + alt + T`, and then typing `shell`.

 This provides you the same access that the VT2 terminal does, but is less convenient because it requires sign in first.
-You will also need to run “sudo su” to get a root shell before proceeding.
+You will also need to run `sudo su` to get a root shell before proceeding.

 Note: If you are using a tablet without an attached keyboard, you will need to use crosh (see above) instead of VT2.